ember-learn/guides-source/guides/release/reference/accessibility-guide.md

 - [ember-a11y-testing](https://github.com/ember-a11y/ember-a11y-testing) - A suite of accessibility tests that can be run within the Ember testing framework
 - [a11y-announcer](https://github.com/ember-a11y/a11y-announcer) - An accessible ember route change announcer
 - [ember-template-lint](https://github.com/ember-template-lint/ember-template-lint) - linter for Ember templates

+## Testing

+### Screen Reader and Browser Combinations

+It is important to use a screen reader when checking to make sure your application is accessible.

+There are assistive technologies (known as screen readers) available for all common desktop platforms and mobile devices.

+- VoiceOver, integrated in Apple products
+- Narrator, integrated in Windows products
+- Orca, available for integration in Ubuntu, otherwise available as a download
+- JAWS, proprietary software by Freedom Scientific, available for Windows
+- NVDA, open source software, available for Windows
+- TalkBack, integrated in Android products

+While developing and testing for conformance, keep in mind that there are well-known screen reader and browser combinations that were developed in a way that work well together; using combinations different than these may produce false-positive results.
+It should be noted that these may change over time, so periodic review of this list is recommended.

+- Firefox & NVDA (Windows)
+- IE & JAWS (Windows)
+- Edge & Narrator (Windows)
+- Safari & VoiceOver (MacOS)

+The absolute best method for learning how a screen reader works is using one yourself!
+It might feel a little awkward at first, but understanding how to use a screen reader (and other assistive technology) will help you become a more skilled developer.

+## Other Accessibility Reference Materials